BackupTheBerlios/gpalta-svn/README.txt

 To start the graphical evolution process, use run.bat on windows or run.sh on unix/linux

+GPalta requires java version 1.5 or later (J2SE 5.0 as Sun likes to call it)

 Fitness cases must be provided this way:

 data.txt, inputs: